Oh hey. Let’s stuff our faces with General Tso’s Cauliflower and pretend it’s normal. K? Yes? We doin this?

 But guys.
 BE RATIONAL for two seconds, puhhlease.
 Obviously weird and delicious are not mutually exclusive, which means PARTY IN YOUR MOUTH!
 With General Tso’s Cauliflower!

-Just delete everything except part about the delicious party in your mouth.
+Just delete everything except the part about the delicious party in your mouth.
 THAT is THIS.

 HOW TO MAKE OUR GENERAL TSO’S CAULIFLOWER (1 MIN):

 Here’s the deal with this recipe.
 You’re probably not going to make it tonight because it’s a Monday and is it just me or are Mondays always a circus?
 So listen to me: don’t try to make it tonight.
 Is that un-helpful?
 Just… I feel like we’re the same on this.

 This recipe was not created for the Mondays of the world, unless it would involve a restaurant or a takeout box or something that wasn’t YOU in your kitchen frying a battered-up batch of cauliflower florets while simmering a made-from-scratch sauce on the side.
 I’m having a vision of you doing this post-work, and going to the grocery store at 5pm and finally sitting down to eat this at 10pm after sweating it out for a few hours over a hot pot of oil and then facing an epic clean up situation, and truthfully, it is all kinds of wrong. (yum tho)